 - e.
-Agricultural uses may include: - i.
-Growing of crops, including nursery, biomass, and horticultural crops; - ii.
-Raising of livestock and the raising of other animals for food, fur or fibre, including poultry and fish; - iii.
-Aquaculture; - iv.
-Apiaries; - v.
-Agro-forestry; and, - vi Associated on-farm buildings and structures. - f.
-It is recognized that the future of these lands is for urban development, beyond the 2041 time horizon of this Plan.
-As such, significant investment in on-farm buildings and structures is to be discouraged, except where such investment is necessary to ensure the ongoing economic viability of the agricultural operation, in consideration of the planning horizon of this Plan.
+Agricultural uses may include:

+- i.
+Growing of crops, including nursery, biomass, and horticultural crops;

+- ii.
+Raising of livestock and the raising of other animals for food, fur or fibre, including poultry and fish;

+- iii.
+Aquaculture;

+- iv.
+Apiaries;

+- v.
+Agro-forestry; and,

+- vi.
+Associated on-farm buildings and structures.

-Policies for Single Detached Dwellings on Existing Lots of Record g.
+Policies for Single Detached Dwellings on Existing Lots of Record f.
 Every lot of record within the Agricultural Designation is permitted to have one single detached dwelling to be located in accordance with the implementing Zoning By-law, and may be subject to an Agricultural Impact Assessment and/or Environmental Impact Study, where necessary.